-The aim of the program is to streamline the referral process to ensure patients access the right care, at the right time, in the right location.
+The aim of the program is to support the patient to access the right care, at the right time, in the right location.

-More than 650 localised HealthPathways have been produced, with more than 31,000 users in the 2021-2022 financial year.
+More than 650 HealthPathways have been localised for WA, with an average of 12,000 users accessing the site each month.
 HealthPathways WA is designed to be used at the point of care, primarily by GPs but is also available to hospital specialists, nurses, and other health professionals.

 Our HealthPathways WA team also works collaboratively with other HealthPathways teams in Australia, New Zealand and the UK, to share knowledge, processes and up to date information.

 In partnership with GPs and their practice teams, and health professionals across many disciplines, we are delivering better health, together.